 The Ohana Matters Foundation knows many students face great challenges, but we are certain that together there is no problem we can’t solve.

 We are also looking to recruit student interns who will serve as a positive influence to younger students.
 As an intern, you will work with students in grades 4-6 who have displayed a passion for STEM topics.
 Your support and encouragement will improve their chances of attending college and studying the topics they love.
-If you are a high school junior or senior, or a college freshman looking to give back to your community, we encourage you to submit an internship application for the 2015-2016 school year.
+If you are a high school junior or senior, or a college freshman looking to give back to your community, we encourage you to submit a STEM Internship Application for the 2016-2017 school year.

 We encourage local professionals in STEM-related fields to take an active role in mentoring and guiding younger students who are contemplating high-tech STEM careers in Hawaii and Nevada.
 If you are a professional working in a STEM field and would like to serve as a mentor for scholarship recipients, please contact us for volunteer opportunities.